Azure-Samples/active-directory-java-native-headless/README.md

 ### Step 4: Register the GraphClient app

-* Sign in to the Azure management portal.
+1. Sign in to the [Azure portal](https://portal.azure.com).
-* Click on Active Directory in the left hand nav.
-* Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-* Click the Applications tab.
-* In the drawer, click Add.
-* Click "Add an application my organization is developing".
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **Registered Applications** and choose **Add**.
-* Enter a friendly name for the application, for example "GraphAPI-Headless-Java", select "Native Client Application", and click next.
-* For the Redirect URI, enter http://GraphClient.
+4. Enter a friendly name for the application, for example 'GraphAPI-Headless-Java' and select 'Native' as the Application Type.
+For the Redirect URI, enter http://GraphClient.
 Please note that the Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
-Click finish.
-* Click the Configure tab of the application.
+Click on **Create** to create the application.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-* Find the Client ID value and copy it aside, you will need this later when configuring your application.
+6. Find the Application ID value and copy it to the clipboard.
-* In "Permissions to Other Applications", ensure "Windows Azure Active Directory" is selected.
-Select "Sign in and read user profile" from the "Delegated Permissions" dropdown and ensure it is checked.
-This will be the permission we'll be using in the sample.
+7. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
+Then, click on  **Select Permissions** and select 'Sign in and read user profile'.

 ### Step 5: Configure your web app using `PublicClient.java`